no-banana/PyRBP/docs/source/evaluate_classifiers.rst

                 .. class:: folds:int, default=5

-                        Cross-validated folds, which divides the training set into 5 (or other values) subsets, where one subset is the validation set, and the other 9 subsets constitute the training set.
+                        Cross-validated folds, which divides the training set into 5 (or other values) subsets, where one subset is the validation set, and the other ``fold - 1`` subsets constitute the training set.
 Each subset needs to be performed once as a validation set.

 .. py:function:: RBP_package.evaluateClassifiers.evaluateMLclassifers(features, labels, file_path='', shuffle=True, folds=5)